Video-RTS: Rethinking Reinforcement Learning and Test-Time Scaling for Efficient and Enhanced Video Reasoning: Additional Implementation Details

 \section{Additional Implementation Details}

-All results are under same, fixed random seed with single runs.
+For training data, we sample from the CG-Bench dataset \cite{chen2024cgbenchcluegroundedquestionanswering}, which is a All results are under same, fixed random seed with single runs.
 For the majority voting in all test-time scaling method, we sample with temperature $ (\tau_i = 0.7 + 0.1\,i)$ and nucleus threshold $(p_i = \max(0.5,\;0.9 - 0.1\,i))$.
 Generation is capped at $1024$ tokens and stops early at the sentinel token \texttt{</answer>}.
 During evaluation, following Video-R1 \cite{feng2025video}, we set the max frame resolution to $256 * 28 * 28$.